 I admit, this sounds like the title of some Hardy Boys Mystery.
-It’s even more mysterious because, since COVID-19, almost all hotel mini-bars have been emptied.
-Before that, the MiniBar Mystery played out endless times in hotels around the world.
-If you’ve stayed in a moderate to a high-end hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:
+Before COVID-19, when all of the mini-bars were emptied, the MiniBar Mystery played out endless times in hotels around the world.
+If you’ve stayed in a moderate to a high-end hotel, I’ve no doubt you’ve come across an in-room minibar that looks much like this:

-There’s only one bit of advice I can give to you if you see a layout like this.
+There’s only one bit of advice I can give to you if you see this layout.
 Close the door and back away slowly from the refrigerator.
 Don’t touch anything.
-Don’t even breathe heavily unless you want a huge minibar bill when you check out.
+Don’t even breathe heavily unless you want a huge minibar bill.

-I tell this cautionary tale because with COVID vaccinations becoming more prevalent and more people traveling, we may see the return of the minibar and the mysterious charges.
+I tell this cautionary tale because with COVID restrictions being removed, we may soon see the return of the minibar and the mysterious charges.

 Like many frequent travelers, I’m well versed in minibar etiquette.
 If it looks like they’re going to charge you for moving anything, then don’t move anything unless you want to pay for it.
 Drink your water bottle at room temperature or ask for a bucket of ice if you want to keep anything cold.